|

 She was smaller than we'd planned on

-and rather boney, as the picture shows, weighing in at a mere 10.4 lbs.
+and rather bony, as the picture shows, weighing in at a mere 10.4 lbs.

 In keeping with what's become an unplanned tradition, we named her